 The other method is to propagate it in soil.

-Whether you use water propagation or soil propagation, you get good results.
+Whether you use water propagation (when you propagate your pothos in water then soil) or soil propagation, you get good results.

 How to propagate Cebu Blue pothos in water